 Suzieq is the first open source, multi-vendor network observability platform application.
-It is both a framework and an application using that framework, that is focused on improving the observability of your network.
+It is both a framework and an application using that framework, that is focused on improving your understanding of your network.
 We define observability as the ability of a system to answer either trivial or complex questions that you pose as you go about operating your network.
 How easily you can answer your questions is a measure of how good the system's observability is.
-A good observable system goes well beyond monitoring and alerting.
+A good observable system goes well beyond what is normally considered monitoring and alerting.
 Suzieq is primarily meant for use by network engineers and designers.